joakim-brannstrom/dextool_mutate_demo/www/pages/documentation.md

 # Other

+* [Authentication methods] - details on the different authentication options available.
+* [Dynamic Security plugin] - details of using the Dynamic Security authentication and access control plugin.
 * [Using the snap package] - specific instructions on installing and configuring the Mosquitto snap package.
-* [Dynamic Security plugin] - details of using the Dynamic Security authentication and access control plugin.
 * [Migrating from 1.x to 2.0] - details of changes needed to migrate to version 2.0.

 [mosquitto]:/man/mosquitto-8.html